 game actually “played”, there will be a consolation game for them)

 9.03 Pool play and round robin tournaments

-9.03A In pool or round robin games, all regular season rules apply, INCLUDING TIES.
+9.03A In pool or round robin games, all regular season rules apply, EXCEPT NO TIES.

-9.03B Regular season time limits will apply.
-If game is tied at the expiration of time, the game ends in
+9.03B All games must have a winner.
+Regular season time limits will apply.
+If game is tied at the

 1. Head to head record during pool play games.